 Can Dating Apps Detect AI Photos?
-Avoid Bans [2026 Guide]
+Avoid Bans [2026]

 Most AI dating photos get detected because of what's happening underneath the surface.
 To your eyes, an AI photo might look identical to a real one.
 But at the pixel level, AI generated images have different patterns than photos taken with a real camera.
 Dating apps scan for exactly these differences.